Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Introduction

 \section{Introduction}

-Green hydrogen, also known as renewable hydrogen, refers to hydrogen certified as being produced from renewable sources.
-The certification process varies by country and region and continues to evolve.
-A key criterion for green hydrogen classification is that its production is either directly powered by colocated renewable energy sources or, if grid electricity is used, that the electricity is certified as renewable energy \cite{EUCMDR:23}.
+Green hydrogen, also known as renewable hydrogen, refers to hydrogen certified as being produced with lifecycle greenhouse gas emissions below a specified threshold.
+The specific certification criteria vary by country and region and continue to evolve.
+One common pathway for green hydrogen classification is to demonstrate that production is powered directly by colocated\footnote{Although \textit{collocate} is the standard spelling, we adopt the IT-oriented variant \textit{colocate} to emphasize the joint operation and co-optimization between renewable and hydrogen producers.} renewable energy sources or, if grid electricity is used, that the electricity is certified as renewable \cite{EUCMDR:23, DOE2023}.
 Both the European Union and the U.S. have established tradable certification mechanisms, such as Guarantees of Origin (GO) and Renewable Energy Certificates (RECs), to verify that grid-imported electricity originates from renewable sources.

-This work examines the optimal production of green hydrogen by grid-connected Renewable-Colocated Hydrogen Producers (RCHPs), motivated by several emerging trends.
+This work examines the optimal production of green hydrogen by grid-connected Renewable-Colocated Hydrogen Producers (RCHPs), as illustrated in Fig.~\ref{fig:schematic}.
+Our study is motivated by several emerging trends.
 First, green hydrogen is a dispatchable, emission-free resource that can complement intermittent renewable sources, enhancing system reliability and resource adequacy.
-Second, hydrogen demand is projected to grow at an annual rate of 9.3\% through 2030, yet in 2023, only 5\% of the \$170 billion hydrogen market was classified as green.
+Second, global hydrogen demand reached about 100 million tonnes in 2024, representing an increase of over 2\% from 2023, and is expected to continue rising steadily over the coming decade.
+However, demand for low-emissions hydrogen accounted for less than 1\% of the total, underscoring the significant room for growth \cite{iea_global_hydrogen_review_2025}.
 If RCHPs prove profitable, they could accelerate the clean energy transition of a promising energy market.
 Third, recent market trends favor RCHPs.
 Curtailment of renewable generation has increased sharply in high-penetration regions: in 2024, approximately 10\% of wind generation in Britain and 30\% in Northern Ireland were curtailed \cite{FT2025}.
 Similarly, total renewable curtailment in CAISO exceeded 3.4 TWh, highlighting the untapped potential of green hydrogen production.
 Finally, grid-connected RCHPs can enhance grid reliability by dynamically adjusting their operations, maximizing hydrogen production during oversupply conditions, and prioritizing renewable power delivery to the grid when supply is constrained.
 This dual role of RCHPs is a focus of this work.

 The potential of green hydrogen remains a topic of debate, with valid concerns about its underlying assumptions and economic viability.
 A central issue is the cost and profitability of green hydrogen production, as current electrolyzer technology faces significant challenges, including high energy demand, low production efficiency, and limited utilization due to the intermittency of renewable power.